nabillnuqman/Comsci-Isak-unit-2/README.md

 4. Between Mars and Moon the light blinks at a speed of 1 second in between blinks.
 5. 1 light on from receiving planet when signal is understood and message is ready to be received.
 6. Both lights on from receiving planet when message is received and understood.

+**Update We have agreed to use the following protocol for our system:**
+1. A dot means you light the light for one second (light on)
+2. A dash is three seconds (light on)
+3. Between parts of letter is one second (light off)
+4. Between letters is two second (light off)
+5. Between words is 4 seconds (light off)
+6. Indicate the beginning and end of a message it’ll flash five times (for half a second per flash) (light on

 ## References